 PFAS in Drinking Water Testing

-The detection of PFAS and associated emerging contaminants in drinking water is a new and rapidly evolving field.
-Information on this page is subject to change without notice.
+The detection of PFAS and associated emerging contaminates in a variety of matrices is a new and rapidly evolving field.
+Information on this page in subject to change without notice.

 For more information or to order a kit, please call the PFAS line at 608-262-3750 or email us at WSLHPFAS@slh.wisc.edu